qiscus/qiscus-sdk-android/README.md

 ## Room Types

-## 1-on-1 Chat

-1-on-1 messaging is a private channel between two users.
-You can enable the **distinct property** for the channel in order to reuse a channel for the same members

 ### Creating and starting 1-to-1 chat

 Start chat with target is very easy, all you need is just call